 Additional Cardholder Chase Sapphire Preferred Benefits

 As a popular travel rewards card, the Chase Sapphire Preferred credit card comes with a number of additional benefits above and beyond its solid rewards points program.
 First, account holders do not pay foreign transaction fees for purchases made outside the United States.
 Cardmembers who travel frequently out of the country can save a substantial amount by utilizing the Chase Sapphire Preferred credit card.
-In addition to the benefit of no foreign transaction fees, Chase Sapphire Preferred account holders also have no annual fee assessed on the card for the first year.
-However, after the first anniversary, an annual fee of $95 applies.
+An annual fee of $95 applies though.